PlasmaPower/nano-vanity/README.md

 cargo install
 ```

-If you want to enable GPU support, install OpenCL and add `--features gpu`.
+If you want to enable GPU support, install OpenCL and add `--features gpu` to the install command.

-For a list of options, use `nano-vanity --help`.
+For a list of `nano-vanity` options, use `nano-vanity --help`.

 ## Seed Generation